 The most important effect of minoxidil or finasteride may be to prevent further hair loss.
 The effects last only as long as the drugs are taken.

-Hormonal modulators, such as birth control pills (oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more ) or spironolactone, may be useful in some women.
+Hormonal modulators, such as birth control pills ( oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more ) or spironolactone, may be useful in some women.

 Transplantation is a more permanent solution.
 In this procedure, hair follicles are removed from one part of the scalp and transplanted to the bald area.
 In this technique, only one or two hairs are transplanted at a time.
 Although this technique is more time-consuming, it does not require removal of large plugs of skin and allows the implants to be oriented in the same direction as the natural hair.